Quiet3Dev/U.S-U.K-Australia-and-New-Zealand-DNS-Servers/README.md

 It's possible to combine multiple continents' blocking DNS servers and ISP DNS servers, but if your choice wants to make your list, If you use it, there is a folder called "All in One DNS Servers" that has combined all ISP and public DNS servers; however, keep in mind that this will not update the latest DNS server.

+This is part 2 of the DNS server list since it will be an unorganized mess on this repository.

 Software Used:

 - Pi-Hole